 Although nobody really knows the precise factors that will cause a site to suffer from any particular penalty I would say that there’s little ambiguity that automatically generating doorway pages is a really bad idea.

-Through use of a tool the website has generated 16,400 landing pages on a search. subdomain which have been added to Google’s index:
+Through the use of a tool, the website has generated 16,400 landing pages on a search. subdomain which has been added to Google’s index: